Hardware and software setup

 How an optical mouse "sees"

-How does a mechanical mouse work?
+How a mechanical mouse works

 Inside the joystick

-But first, I propose to go back a few decades, just at the time when this complex device was invented.
-The first computer mouse appeared back in 1968, and it was invented by an American scientist named Douglas Engelbart.
-The mouse was developed by an American agency space research(NASA), which gave a patent for the invention to Douglas, but at one point lost all interest in the development.
+But for starters, I propose to go back a few decades, just at the time when they came up with this complex device.
+The first computer mouse appeared back in 1968, and was invented by an American scientist named Douglas Engelbart.
+The mouse was developed by an American agency space research(NASA), which gave a patent for the invention to Douglas, but at one point lost any interest in the development.
 Why - read on.

 1. Mechanical